sqrew/tunes/book/src/introduction.md

 ## Who is it for?

-**Tunes is designed for developers who want to create sound, not merely play it back.**
+**Tunes is designed for developers who want to create sound or play it back.**

 ### Game Developers
 Build dynamic soundscapes that respond to gameplay.
 Generate procedural sound effects.
 Create adaptive music systems.
 Suitable for: